Top of the pageCheck Your Symptoms

 Body fluid can collect in different tissue spaces of the body (localized swelling).
 Or it can affect the whole body (generalized swelling).
 Causes of localized swelling include:

 Causes of generalized swelling include:

-Swelling can also be caused by the fluctuation of hormone levels within the body.
+Swelling can also be caused by the rise and fall of hormone levels within the body.
 Some women may notice swelling from retaining fluid during their menstrual cycles.
-This may be called cyclical edema because it is related to the menstrual cycle.
-Some women experience mild swelling in their hands or feet during pregnancy.
-Swelling in the feet may be more noticeable in the third trimester of the pregnancy.
+This may be called cyclical edema, because it's related to the menstrual cycle.
+Some women have mild swelling in their hands or feet during pregnancy.
+Swelling in the feet may be more obvious in the third trimester of the pregnancy.
 Generalized swelling can be a sign of a pregnancy-related problem called pre-eclampsia.
-For more information, see the topic Pregnancy-Related Problems.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.